oilstel/elliott/_posts/2019-09-06-pocket-keyboard.md

 ![](https://files.elliott.computer/images/pocket-keyboard-1.jpg)

 I've noticed that it's easier to edit my blog when reading it on my phone.
-I think this is because I had a reading tracking problem when I was younger.
+I think this is due to a reading tracking problem I had when I was younger.
 I was told to read with a ruler so that I wouldn't skip lines.
 I think the small screen size on the phone, creating more line breaks, makes reading/editing easier for me.

 What I like about my Pocket Keyboard is that my computer is made up of several components.
 This is sort of the computer experience that I've always dreamed of: a computer that can be built out of several components that work independently of one another.
 It reminds me of the fictional Sandbender computer that the main character in William Gibson’s *Idoru* uses.
 Customizing your computer makes you feel more in control of your computing experience!